bitcoin/bitcoin/doc/files.md

 * wallet.dat: personal wallet (BDB) with keys and transactions
 * .cookie: session RPC authentication cookie (written at start when cookie authentication is used, deleted on shutdown): since 0.12.0
 * onion_private_key: cached Tor hidden service private key for `-listenonion`: since 0.12.0
+* guisettings.ini.bak: backup of former GUI settings after `-resetguisettings` is used

 Only used in pre-0.8.0
 ---------------------